hhl/hhl/sddm-themes-hhl/README.md

     }
     /* end background Main block */
 ```
- - remember, the mainBlock is centered!
+ - remember, the mainBlock is centered! (theme deepspace)
+    - in mammoth the block is a bit deeper because of the pictures
+    - remember mammoth is my playground, it is hard to modify, because of my spagetti-code there.
+      But it works!

 - no $user pics are displayed and no $user-name is automaticly displayed in the user_entry field
  - You want last succesfull logged in $user displayed? read the sources!